fbpx Skip to main content

 Why Amazon Accounting is Different

-The challenge with ecommerce accounting is that it is fundamentally different from any other type of accounting.
 Unlike traditional businesses where financial activity is primarily routed through bank accounts, in ecommerce, financial activity flows through your sales channels, not your bank accounts.

 As your business grows, your accounting needs evolve.
 The method suitable for a startup might not be right for a business with millions in annual revenue.
 Hence, it’s essential to assess where you stand and choose accordingly.

-Before we go any further, please note that syncing your Amazon Seller Central account directly with QuickBooks Online is a bad idea.
-For more information on why that is, read Shopify QuickBooks Integration | Rethink the Sync!
+For more information on why that is, read Shopify QuickBooks Integration | Rethink the Sync!.
 Yes, the blog references Shopify, but the concept is the same.

 Make your life easier and DON’T DO IT!
-We’ll show you 3 other ways that work much better with a lot less hassle.
+We’ll show you 3 other ways that work much better and with a lot less hassle.

-Before diving into the methods, it’s essential to understand how Amazon processes payments.
 Amazon deposits sales proceeds into your bank account every two weeks.
 This deposit is a consolidated summary of all activities, including orders, refunds, shipping services, selling fees, and more, over the past two weeks.
-All of this is lumped into one deposit.
-The method you choose will determine how you record these activities.

 One really important thing to keep in mind is that what works well at one stage of your business probably will not work as well for another stage.
-So, we suggest asking yourself 3 questions to narrow down which method is best for you right now:

 1. How big is your business right now?